 Summer Camp opens in June to all Cleveland boys and girls 6–16 years of age.
 It runs Monday through Friday, from 9 AM to 3 PM at the Thurgood Marshall Recreational Center.
 The program provides Tennis, Wellness, Literacy, Fitness & Strength Conditioning, STEM and Poetry.
 Breakfast and lunch are served at no charge with the help of the City of Cleveland Free Summer Lunch Program.

 Children are divided into 5 groups based on age and rotate through all 5 Components every day through summer.
 Each Component session lasts approximately 45 minutes.

-The results create better students and an increase of their ability to compete on a global scale after graduation no matter their career path.
+The results create better students and an increase in their ability to compete on a global scale after graduation no matter their career path.
 The existence of a tennis-based youth development program in Cleveland serves to transform the lives of urban youth while simultaneously playing an important role in transforming the city into a once again thriving tennis destination.

-Tennis offers individual development and team building skills, strengthening a student’s self-confidence.
+Tennis offers individual development and team-building skills, strengthening a student’s self-confidence.

 In Literacy, students participate in active learning through projects, crafts, reading assignments and journal writing.